What does "high-risk" mean?

 care" when a medicine is more likely to help you than harm you.

-If your doctor prescribes a medicine that may make you feel
+If you take a medicine that may make you feel

 confused, drowsy, or dizzy, pay attention to how